15th May 2017

 If you haven’t then please do check out this episode on our Podcast:

-In this episode we will share with you the maths behind mortgaged investment property ownership, so you can make your own mind up on whether it is for you or not!
-And that is the point isn't it, in owning investment property, it must be in order to try achieve some form of financial gain, otherwise why would you even consider such an investment (unless you fell into it by accident of course!).
+In this episode we will share with you the Maths behind mortgaged investment property ownership, so you can make your own mind up on whether it is of appeal for you or not!
+And that is the point isn’t it, in owning investment property, it must be in order to try achieve some form of financial gain, otherwise why would you even consider such an investment (unless you fell into it by accident of course!).

 Considering a mortgage to buy an investment property in Ireland?
 In this episode we will look at 2 of the possible scenarios by which you could invest in an investment property.
 For clarity let’s first establish what we mean by Mortgaged Investment Property.
 Such property can come about really in two ways;